-‘Gross Misconduct’ refers to any major unethical behaviour by an employee which would even result in them being dismissed immediately from their duties.
-It generally involves any action from an employee which would seriously harm the safety, health or reputation of their colleagues or the company itself.
+‘Gross Misconduct’ refers to any major unethical behavior by an employee which would even result in them being dismissed immediately from their duties.
+It generally involves any action from an employee which would seriously harm the safety, health, or reputation of their colleagues or the company itself.

 Some common examples of gross misconduct include:

 - Drug abuse or consuming alcohol during work hours